pjcv89/tensorflow_examples/README.md

-# tensorflow_examples
-Sample work on Tensorflow library
+# Sample work using the Tensorflow library